We Only Represent Clients In Michigan

 The Basics of Implied Consent in Michigan

 Implied consent refers to the legal concept that by engaging in certain actions or behaviors, one implicitly agrees to certain consequences or conditions.
 In the context of driving, this usually applies to chemical testing for alcohol or drugs.
-By obtaining a driver’s license and operating a vehicle, drivers are considered to have given their implicit consent to such tests if law enforcement suspects them of driving under the influence.
+When a person obtains a driver’s license and operates a vehicle in Michigan, they are considered to have given their implicit consent to such tests if law enforcement suspects them of driving under the influence.

 How Implied Consent Relates to Driving